Agnete Kirk Thinggaard

 Kirk Thinggaard also competed at two editions of Dressage World Cup finals (in 2015 and 2016), achieving 11th and 9th place, respectively.

-She is the youngest daughter of former Lego CEOs Kjeld Kirk Kristiansen, granddaughter of Godtfred Kirk Christiansen and great-granddaughter of the company founder Ole Kirk Christiansen.
+She is the youngest daughter of former Lego CEO Kjeld Kirk Kristiansen, the granddaughter of Godtfred Kirk Christiansen and great-granddaughter of the company founder Ole Kirk Christiansen.
+Together with her father, sister Sofie and brother Thomas, they split ownership of a 75% stake in the company.
+According to Forbes, her net worth was estimated at $6.2 billion, as of January 2025.